10. S3 classes#

 Example 10.3

-For instance, we might want to forbid the conversion from lists because this does not necessarily make sense:
+We might want to forbid the conversion from lists because it does not necessarily make sense:

 as.categorical.list <- function(x, ...)